 Finally, we have the absolute best way to protect your phone, and that's by using a phone case.
 Using a lightweight phone case, like the PITAKA Air Case, will keep your screen and cameras protected in case you drop your phone.

-The PITAKA Air Case is a Samsung S20 aramid case, a material used in race cars, space ships, and even bulletproof vests.
+The PITAKA Air Case is a Samsung S20 magnetic phone case, a material used in race cars, space ships, and even bulletproof vests.
 It will protect your device from scratches and cracks, which is essential for such a high-end device.
 With such premium materials, and through vacuum forming, this aramid case provides a pleasant texture, yet, it’s not slippery at all.
 A comfortable and tight grip ensures that your phone won’t slip away from your hands.
 There is an extra ring on the case to better protect the rear camera lens of S20.
 On top of that, it’s ultra light and thin, adding little weight to your S20 while maintaining the beauty of it.